masakhane-io/masakhanePreprocessor/README.md

 2. Simple to use

 ## Contribution
-We are open and grateful for ideas to make this better.
+We are open to and grateful for ideas to make this better.
 You can propose ideas as issues or pull requests.